Classic Black Tea

 Login or sign up to leave a comment.

-This one smells very breakfast-y, leaning more Irish than English with some sharper notes of what I expect to be some astringency.
+This one smells very breakfast-y, leaning more Irish than English with some sharper notes.
 There’s also subtle hints of honey.
-I steeped the low end recommendation of 3 minutes as I’m not big on astringency haha.
+I steeped the low end recommendation of 3 minutes.

-Well, the taste is incredibly smooth without astringency at this steep time!
-There is an almost creamy aspect to the cup that is different from maltiness and actually better.
+The taste is incredibly smooth without astringency.
+There is a creamy aspect to the cup that is different from maltiness and better.
 There are also subtle hints of sweetness that I would categorise as brown sugar-like.
-Wow.
 Thus far, these Georgian teas are knocking it out of the park!

 Preparation